yoelplutchok/nyc-asthma-failure-map/docs/METHODOLOGY.md

 ## Overview

-This project identifies NYC neighborhoods where the healthcare system fails children with asthma—areas with **high emergency room visit rates** combined with **low access to preventive specialists**.
+This project identifies NYC neighborhoods where the healthcare system fails children with asthma, areas with **high emergency room visit rates** combined with **low access to preventive specialists**.

 ## Data Sources